North Korean defectors in Thailand: Migration trend

-Despite its long distance from North Korea to Thailand, this escaping route has become significantly more popular for North Korean defectors between 2004 and 2011.
+Despite the long distance between North Korea and Thailand, this escape route became significantly more popular for North Korean defectors between 2004 and 2011.
 The number of North Koreans who escaped through Thailand in 2004 was 46.
 The figure increased to 752 in 2005, 1,785 in 2007, 1,849 in 2009, and 2,482 in 2010.
 In 2011, 95 percent of North Koreans arriving in South Korea were reportedly sent from Thailand.
 However, the Thai government has stopped providing the official figures for the recent years.
 It is estimated that there are approximately 10-15 defectors from North Korea entering Thailand every week.